 Introduction to quality management systems (QMS)

 In many companies, quality management knowledge is expected of graduates from the life sciences, but is rarely taught at universities.
-For this reason, this course offers an initial overview of the various quality management systems (QMS) and the associated processes in industry.
-The aim is to understand the requirements and keywords in job advertisements and to be able to better assess possible future professional fields.
+For this reason, this course offers an introduction to the various quality management systems (QMS) and industry-associated processes.
+The aim is to understand job advertisements’ requirements and keywords and better assess possible future professional fields.